 With your destination chosen and accommodation booked, it’s a good idea to plan out your itinerary next.
 While you can go on your staycation with no plans of what to do, it can be good to do a bit of research beforehand.
-Some things may even need to be booked in advance, and the likelihood of this has increased with COVID-19 as attractions try to stagger entries and control numbers.
-And while it’s important to book some things, you could also leave some days free to do whatever you fancy.
+Some things may even need to be booked in advance, but make sure you don't book too much.
+You could also leave some days free to do whatever you fancy.
 Sometimes, the best places are the ones you stumble upon by accident.

 To research things to do, you can use online search engines such as Google, a destination guidebook or simply ask friends and family members.
 For restaurant and attraction reviews, you could use online review websites such as TripAdvisor, which could help you decide what you would like to do by reading feedback from people who have visited those places recently.

 Packing for the British weather isn’t easy, and it’s best to take a real mixture of items to plan for every eventuality, even after checking the latest weather report!
 Packing toiletry essentials and a variety of clothing including light layers, something waterproof, comfortable walking shoes and perhaps something dressier for a night out is a good place to start when preparing for your trip.

 If you’re planning to drive a long distance to reach your destination, it’s a good idea to pack the following so you’re as prepared as possible: